sw37-dev/Direct_Order/README.md

 XII.
 EXPANDING COMPATIBILITY FOR CUSTOM VEHICLE MODS To add your own custom vehicles, first install them via OpenIV as you normally would.
 You will need the "spawn name" (usually provided by the vehicle’s creator).
 You must then register these vehicles in the DirectOrder_CustomVehicles.xml file to include them in the mod's menu and ensure they function as official entities.

-In the [Custom vehicles] section of DirectOrder.ini, use the following format to add your vehicles:
+In the DirectOrder_CustomVehicles.xml, use the following format to add your vehicles:

              <Vehicle token="spawn name" name="display name on menu" label="model name" class="category" priceMin="min price" priceMax="max price" />